AlpTalhaYazar/planning-poker-relay/README.md

 | POST | `/events` | Forge backend publishes session events (requires `X-Relay-Key` or `Authorization` header). |

 Socket clients connect with `io(RELAY_URL, { auth: { token } })`; the relay verifies the JWT and joins the client to `sessionId` room for targeted event delivery.

+## Token Contract & Security

+`docs/security/token-strategy.md` documents claim requirements, rotation procedures, and the CLI workflow for minting test tokens.
+Ensure Forge and this relay share the same `JWT_SIGNING_SECRET` so handshakes succeed.